-The Compensation Committee further determined that the Company partially achieved its goals with respect to new dealmaking, noting that the Company successfully concluded significant licensing agreements with respect to STRO-002 and STRO-001 in the Greater China territory.
+The Compensation Committee further determined that the Company substantially overachieved its goals with respect to new dealmaking, noting that the Company successfully concluded a significant collaboration agreement with Astellas and a first-of-its-kind manufacturing rights option agreement for our cell-free extract with Vaxcyte.

-Similarly, the Compensation Committee determined that the Company partially achieved its goals in connection with manufacturing of clinical supply in 2021 and preparing for manufacturing success in the future.
-Partial achievement in this area resulted from certain challenges in Sutro's manufacturing operations and technology transfers to our third party CDMOs posed primarily by the ongoing COVID-19 pandemic.
+The Compensation Committee determined that the Company partially achieved its goals in connection with manufacturing of clinical supply in 2022 and preparing for manufacturing success in the future.
+Partial achievement in this area resulted from certain challenges in Sutro's manufacturing and related development activities in connection with Sutro's clinical products and technology transfers to our third party contract development and manufacturing organizations, or CDMOs.
 Nonetheless, our manufacturing operations did deliver sufficient material to supply both our and our partners' ongoing clinical studies and thus this goal was deemed partially achieved.

-With regard to the Company's financial performance, the Compensation Committee determined that the Company overachieved in this area.
-In particular, the Company ended the year with greater than 18 months' cash on hand, while delivering upon short and long-term strategic objectives in accordance with the Company's goals.
-In addition, the Company made extraordinary efforts and progress towards compliance with Sarbanes-Oxley 404(b) and in transitioning to a large, accelerated filing schedule.
+With regard to the Company's financial performance, the Compensation Committee likewise determined that the Company partially achieved in this area.
+In particular, the Company ended the year with a cash and investments balance sufficient to fund activities into the second half of 2024, while delivering upon short and long-term strategic objectives in accordance with the Company's goals.

-Likewise, the Compensation Committee determined that the Company overachieved with respect to its commitment to execution, culture, talent and team.
-In particular, the Company hired and integrated a significant number of new employees in the face of challenges posed by the COVID-19 pandemic, while maintaining a turnover rate lower than industry standard.
-The Company further implemented company-wide learning and development programs, continued to build upon a comprehensive intern program (focusing on individuals who are first in their family to pursue higher education), integrated employees from two facilities into our new headquarters, and established a new Diversity, Equity, Inclusion and Belonging Council to support both internal and external development initiatives.
+In contrast, the Compensation Committee determined that the Company substantially overachieved with respect to its commitment to execution, culture, talent and team.
+In particular, the Company hired and integrated a significant number of new employees, while maintaining a turnover rate lower than industry standard.
+The Company further continued its company-wide learning and development programs, continued to build upon a comprehensive internship program (focusing on individuals who are first in their family to pursue higher education), and leveraged its Diversity, Equity, Inclusion and Belonging Council to support both internal and external development initiatives, including publishing diversity statistics for the Company for the first time.
+In recognition of its efforts in this area, the Company was awarded second position in BioSpace's list of best places to work for employers with fewer than 1,000 employees.

-In summary, based on substantial overachievement in three goals (and particularly the Proprietary Pipeline progression goal), full achievement in another goal, and partial achievement in two goals, the Compensation Committee determined an overall goal achievement for the Company in 2021 of 105%.
+In summary, based on substantial overachievement in two goals (and particularly the New Dealmaking goal), full achievement in two goals, and partial achievement in two goals, the Compensation Committee determined an overall goal achievement for the Company in 2022 of 100%.

 The Compensation Committee awarded Mr. Newell a bonus equal to our corporate performance for the year because it determined that his performance as CEO aligns directly with our corporate performance.
 The Compensation Committee determined that the bonus achievement for each of the other NEOs is based on both our corporate performance and its assessment of each NEO's individual contributions towards our corporate performance.
-The amount of each NEO's earned cash incentive award at 105% achievement, and their target award, are reflected below:
+The amount of each NEO's earned cash incentive award at 100% achievement, and their target award, are reflected below: